ansxnlee/pokeweb/README.md

 Pokemon and its respective properties are copyright The Pokemon Company International.
 Inc.

-## Areas for improvement
+## Improvement/Bugs

-- cookies don't work in incognito mode for some reason
+- cookies don't work in incognito mode
+- create an "admin" page that queries everything in the database for convenience (ie. list of users, order, etc..)
-- find a better way to update urql graphcache/types
+- find a better way to update urql graphcache/types in ~/pages/_app.tsx
-- make a more responsive searchbar (currently does not disappear if not focused)
+- some urql hooks are pretty speghetti and might crash frontend if we try to render components while fetching (race condition?)
+- if 'additem' mutations are sent too quickly, the server crashes (above problem might be related?)
 - implement an actual product filter instead of using different links with separate queries
+- having a filter will make our searchbar work differntly (better?)
+- /cart route sometimes doesn't refresh itself after 'submit order' mutation